 Future human space travel will primarily consist of long duration missions onboard the International Space Station or exploration class missions to Mars, its moons, or nearby asteroids.
 These types of missions may increase the risk of oxidative and inflammatory damage primarily from radiation, but also from psychological stress, reduced physical activity, diminished nutritional standards and, in the case of extravehicular activity, hyperoxic/hypoxic exposure.
 There is evidence that increased oxidative damage and inflammation can accelerate the development of atherosclerosis.
 The purpose of this study is to identify biomarkers of oxidative stress and inflammation before, during, and after long duration spaceflight and to relate them to indices of atherosclerosis risk.
 The investigators will measure a number of blood and urine biomarkers, some of which we have previously shown to be elevated with spaceflight.
 Furthermore, they will track arterial structure and function via ultrasound measures of carotid intima-medial thickness and brachial artery flow-mediated dilation.
 Carotid intima-medial thickness has been shown to be a better indicator than Framingham Risk scores for prediction of atherosclerosis.
 Brachial flow-mediated dilation is a good index of endothelium-dependent vasodilation, which is a sensitive predictor of atherosclerotic risk.
 The investigators hypothesize that these biomarkers of oxidative and inflammatory stress will be increased with spaceflight and will correlate with decreased flow-mediated dilation and increased carotid intima-medial thickness.
 Furthermore, they hypothesize that measures of oxidative stress will return to baseline after flight, but that biomarkers of inflammatory stress and vascular indices of atherosclerosis risk will remain elevated.
 This is the first study to propose assessing atherosclerotic risk using biochemical, structural and functional measures during, immediately after, and for up to five years after landing.

-Inflight ultrasound scans using the HRF Ultrasound 2 are performed on FD15, 30 and 180/R-15 via real-time Remote Guidance.
+Inflight ultrasound scans using the HRF Ultrasound 2 are performed on FD15, 60 and 180/R-15 (FD15, 60, 180, 240, 300, and R-15 for a mission duration of one year) via real-time Remote Guidance.
 Each scan is preceded or followed by blood and 24-hour urine sample collections.
 The blood samples are processed in the refrigerated centrifuge and then stored in the MELFI.
 Urine is collected void by void for 24 hours and syringe aliquot samples are stored in the MELFI.^ back to top